 In this recipe, it is recommended to boil bak kut teh for four hours.
 If you are running short of time, two hours would be sufficient.
 However, the broth would taste much better if boiled for four hours.

-Bak kut teh tastes better after boiling for 4 hours and allowing to rest overnight.
+Bak kut teh tastes better after boiling for 4 hours and allowing to rest overnight in the refrigerator.
 This was a secret tip shared by one of the best restaurants in Klang when asked about the secret to its popular bak kut teh.
 There is indeed a big difference in taste after letting the broth settles and allowing the ingredients to release their flavours.

 Usually, bak kut teh is served with vegetables (romaine lettuce, iceberg lettuce, bok choy) tofu puffs, fried bean curd skin and mushrooms (enoki, shiitake).
 These ingredients should be added to the dish shortly before serving.
 If you are unable to finish the dish in one sitting, these additional ingredients should be cooked with a portion of the broth separately to avoid spoiling the taste of the rest of the soup.